ab8080/ab8080/README.md

 ## Hi there!
 My name is Alex
-I study at MIPT and I am a QA Automation Intern at TeDo (ex.
+I study at MIPT and I am a QA Automation Engineer at TeDo (ex.
 PwC)

 ---